Ex Oriente Lux: Madrasa, the First Universities

 They were called “ashab al-sufa” (“people of the canopy”).
 Among the “people of the canopy” were the subsequently famous hadith narrators, such as Abu Huraira, or the first muezzins, such as Bilal, and many, many others.
 These were the first students in history.

 The disciples wrote down the Prophet’s words and memorized the verses of the Quran and hadiths, so that later they would be reported to those who were absent.
 They learned the basics of Islam, so that later they could carry it to the remote corners of the Arab world.

-Universities would be ubiquitous in the East, springing up in all major cities of the Arab, Persian and later Turkish world, setting example for the Christian West and bringing the Light of Islam and science into the world.
-The reinstatement of this pattern is a good possibility in our times because clearly the Light of Islam is a thing that will shine forever.
+Universities would be ubiquitous in the East, springing up in all major cities of the Arab, Persian and later Turkish world.
+Set example for the Christian West and bringing the Light of Islam and science into the world.
+The reinstatement of this pattern is a good possibility in our times.
+This is because clearly, the Light of Islam is a thing that will shine forever.